-Meanwhile, the learning capability of AI is also helpful to estimate data traffic and channel distribution to realize flexible data offloading \cite{144}, multi-connectivity \cite{155}, and resource management \cite{801} in wireless networks. \end{itemize} In summary, we list Access AI use cases in the taxonomy TABLE V to summarize the contributions of each reference work.
+Meanwhile, the learning capability of AI is also helpful to estimate data traffic and channel distribution to realize flexible data offloading \cite{144}, multi-connectivity \cite{155}, and resource management \cite{801} in wireless networks. \item In general, in the Access AI domain, CNNs have been the preferred choice for many network access use cases, e.g., CSI estimation \cite{67} and channel precoding \cite{86} thanks to their low learning complexity and robust learning, compared to their counterparts such as DNNs.
+Moreover, DRL \cite{88} with its deep learning structure can solve well the large-scale learning issues remained in RL schemes \cite{93} in network access to achieve a better learning performance in the context of large datasets.
+LSTM networks have emerged as highly efficient learning methods for network intelligence, such as in smart multi-connectivity \cite{155}, with high learning accuracy and low computational complexity. \end{itemize} In summary, we show the classification of the Access AI domain in Fig.~\ref{Fig:03AccessAI} and summarize the AI techniques used along with their pros and cons in the taxonomy Table~\ref{Table:AccessAI}.